 What you’ll need to complete the form

-- You’ll need to know the month and year you were immunized as well as provide proof of immunization for the following diseases:
+- You’ll need to know the date you were immunized as well as provide proof of immunization for the following diseases:

 - Measles (requires two immunizations)

 - Tetanus, Diptheria, Acellular Pertussis (Tdap)